stormqloud/kazoo-tgbbok/README.md

 The Great Big Book Of Kazoo

-These are here so I can add to them easily.
+These ramblings are here so I can add to them easily.
+When I write them, I'm fairly sure where to find it again.

+This stuff is not for the absolute beginner.
+If you are just starting Kazoo, this is probably not the best starting point.

-This stuff is not for the absolute beginner or the expert.
-Mostly the admin that gets lost along the way.
+This is mostly for the system admin that gets lost looking for the Kazoo yellow brick road.
+I offer you some bricks.

 Think of it as tips and tricks once the platform is installed and you have made a first few calls.

-In reality you should already know about the following resources
+In reality you should already know about the following resources at this point.

 ####Websites:
 * https://2600hz.com/